slackapi/bolt-python/docs/_advanced/lazy_listener.md

 Typically you'd call `ack()` as the first step of your listener functions.
 Calling `ack()` tells Slack that you've received the event and are handling it in within reasonable amount of time (3 seconds).

 However, apps running on FaaS or similar runtimes that don't allow you to run threads or processes after returning an HTTP response cannot follow this pattern.
 Instead, you should set the `process_before_response` flag to `True`.
-This allows you to create a listener that calls `ack()` and handles the event in seperate threads or processes, though you still need to complete everything within 3 seconds.
-For events that do not require acknowledgement, you can create listeners as you normally would.
+This allows you to create a listener that calls `ack()` and handles the event safely, though you still need to complete everything within 3 seconds.
+For events, while a listener doesn't need `ack()` method call as you normally would, the listener needs to complete within 3 seconds, too.

 Rather than acting as a decorator, lazy listeners take two keyword args:
 * `ack: Callable`: Responsible for calling `ack()`